2023 Solar Incentives Guide for Clarkston, GA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.

-To understand exactly how much the ITC could save you, contact your local Clarkston solar panel installation expert.
+To find out exactly how much the ITC could save you, talk to your local Clarkston solar panel installer.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit will apply to you, speak with your local Clarkston solar installation company.
+The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Clarkston solar panel installation expert.

 State & Local Solar Incentives